XRP Ledger Standards

 • Conversion from public → confidential, where only the converted amount is disclosed once.

-• Redistribution among holders (including issuer’s second account) leaks no amounts.
+• Redistribution among holders (including any issuer-controlled dedicated account) leaks no amounts.

 13.7 Auditor & Compliance Controls

-• If auditor is set, ciphertexts under auditor keys must be validated with equality proofs.
+• If auditor is set, ciphertexts under auditor keys are validated by the compact sigma proof alongside holder, issuer, and other recipient ciphertexts.

 • Prevents issuers from selectively encrypting incorrect balances for auditors.